Introduction to Voltage Stabilizer.

 How to select & calculate voltage stabilizer capacity?

 It is essential to select the correct size of the voltage regulator.
 This process involves the process of calculating total power consumption to choosing a good supplier.
 One has to not only select the suitable capacity but the right type also.
-One needs to choose between static and servo based voltage stabilizer that suites to the load most.
+One needs to choose between static and servo based voltage stabilizer or regulator that suites to the load most.
 Let understand it step by step.

 Total Time: 20 minutes